Sheds & Outdoor Storage at Ace Hardware: Extra 15% off for members

 - Orders $59 or more ship free.
 In-store pickup may also be available.

+- Opt for pickup to avoid the $5.99 shipping charge (or get free shipping with orders of $45 or more).

 Save up to 25% off wreaths, up to 30% off Christmas lights, up to 30% off Craftsman tools, up to 40% off ladders, up to $50 off tools and patio furniture, and more.
+Plus, members can get 50% off one full-priced item under $30 or $15 off one full-priced item over $30.
 Shop Now at Ace Hardware

 - Opt for store pickup to dodge shipping charges (varies by ZIP code); Ace Rewards members get free delivery over $50, also depending on ZIP.